 Follow all directions on your prescription label.
 Your doctor may occasionally change your dose to make sure you get the best results.
 Do not take Sandimmune in larger or smaller amounts or for longer than recommended.

 You may take Sandimmune with or without food, but take it the same way each time.
 This medicine should be given in two separate doses each day.
 Try to take the medication at the same dosing times each day.

 If your doctor changes your brand, strength, or type of cyclosporine, your dosage needs may change.
 Ask your pharmacist if you have any questions about the new kind of cyclosporine you receive at the pharmacy.

-Measure liquid medicine with a special dose-measuring spoon or cup, not a regular table spoon.
+Measure liquid medicine with the dosing syringe provided, or with a special dose-measuring spoon or medicine cup.
 If you do not have a dose-measuring device, ask your pharmacist for one.
 Sandimmune oral solution may be mixed with milk, chocolate milk, or orange juice at room temperature to make the medicine taste better.
 Neoral "modified" (microemulsion) oral solution should be mixed with orange juice or apple juice that is at room temperature.